WallarooLabs/plateau/MIGRATION.md

 # Migration Plan: arrow2 to arrow-rs

 This document outlines the plan for migrating the Plateau repository from arrow2 to arrow-rs.
 The migration will be performed gradually, crate by crate, to ensure a smooth transition and easier code review.

+This will be a long and complex migration.
+We may be partially done while reading this doc.
+We should resume from where we left off, attempt to complete the currently pending task, and then wait for review.

 ## Migration Strategy

-For each crate, we will:
+For each crate, we will first:

-1. Create a copy of the crate with `-arrow-rs` suffix (e.g., `transport` → `transport-arrow-rs`).
+1. Create a copy of the crate with `-arrow-rs` suffix (e.g., `plateau-transport` => `plateau-transport-arrow-rs`).
+For example:
+  - `cp -r transport arrow-rs/transport`
+  - Update arrow-rs/transport/Cargo.toml with the new name (`plateau-transport-arrow-rs`)
+  - Update Cargo.toml to add `arrow-rs/transport`
 2. Make an immediate commit of the copied crate to establish a clean base for comparison.
+Example:
+  - `git add Cargo.toml`
+  - `git add arrow-rs/transport`
+  - `git commit "Initial copy transport => arrow-rs/transport`
-3. Update the new crate to use arrow-rs instead of arrow2.
+3. Update this file to indicate this part of the migration is done.
-4. Ensure all tests pass and there are no warnings (`cargo test` and `cargo check`).
-5. Move on to the next crate in the dependency order.
+4. Stop and wait for review.

+Then, we will iterate until the crate is ready.
+We MUST NOT CHANGE OR REMOVE tests.
+We MUST NOT CHANGE THE ORDER OR NAMES of tests:

+1. Update arrow2 to arrow-rs
+2. Fix any obvious compiler errors.
+Example:
+  - `cargo check -p plateau-transport-arrow-rs`
+3. Ensure that all tests from the old crate remain, in the same order, with the same names.
+Example:
+  - `cargo test -p plateau-transport`
+  - `cargo test -p plateau-transport-arrow-rs`
+4. If all tests are passing, and all test (names) from the old crate exactly match the migrated crate (including order), update this doc to indicate the task is done.
+5. Stop and wait for review.

 ## Dependency Order Analysis